How to interpret your hearing test results

 Hearing Threshold

 The hearing threshold represents the quietest noise audible at various frequencies.
-It means it indicates the lowest sound intensity required for you to perceive a particular sound frequency.
-And it is expressed in decibels (dB).
+It indicates the lowest sound intensity required for you to perceive a particular sound frequency and is expressed in decibels (dB).

 1. Air Conduction

-The ability to detect sounds as they travel through the air, which is how most of us normally hear sounds, is known as your air conduction threshold.
+The ability to detect sounds as they travel through the air—how we normally hear—is known as your air conduction threshold.

-A hearing specialist will play sounds through headphones at different frequencies and loudness during an air conduction test, and you will be asked to identify when you can hear them.
+During an air conduction test, a hearing specialist will play sounds through headphones at different frequencies and loudness levels.
+You’ll be asked to identify when you can hear them.

-In this section of the test, the hearing care professional will use an oscillator, a bone conduction device, to send mild vibrations as a form of sound waves directly to your auditory nerve.
+In this part of the test, the hearing care professional uses an oscillator—a bone conduction device—to send mild vibrations (sound waves) directly to your auditory nerve.

-Your bone conduction thresholds, which avoid the outer and middle ear, will help identify the kind of hearing loss you have, which may include:
+Your bone conduction thresholds, which bypass the outer and middle ear, help identify the type of hearing loss you may have, including:

 • Sensorineural Hearing Loss: caused by problems with the auditory nerve or inner ear.

-Mixed Hearing Loss: A mix of the above two.
+• Mixed Hearing Loss: a combination of the above two.

 How to Understand It?